-How to eliminate common spelling and typing mistakes
+How to eliminate typing errors, spelling and typing mistakes

 We have all been there.
 Working away confidently on the computer, not focusing on our typing skills.
 The words are flowing and you don’t want to interrupt your thoughts.
-Then, at second glance, you find quite a few misspelled and mistyped words in there!
+Then, at second glance, you find quite a few typing errors in there!
 You know what word you were looking to type, yet it did not come out that way onto the computer.

 This is more common than you think.
-Here are some reasons why this happens, which words are most common to misspell or mistype, and some tactics you can use to avoid this from reoccurring.
+Here are some reasons why this happens, which words are most common to misspell or mistype, and some tactics you can use to fix common typing mistakes from reoccurring.

 To begin with, both spelling and typing are skills that are developed over time.
 You probably had spelling tests growing up to work on improving your skills and vocabulary.
-Have you ever tried a professional software typing tutor or had to take a class?
+Have you ever tried a typing software tutor or had to take a class?

 If so, typing was probably one of the main focuses.
 I experienced both of these scenarios growing up, but it wasn’t until I went to college where I dedicated a lot more time to actually typing with proper form.

-Even with all of this practice, mistakes and errors are bound to happen.
+It’s common. – Even with all of this practice, mistakes and typing errors are bound to happen.
 I catch myself making these mistakes often.
 Even when you learn a skill there are still bound to be some errors.

 There are few reasons why we make mistakes from time to time.
 In an article from Jessica Salter of The Telegraph, she goes on to explain that sometimes spelling mistakes are made because people “know too much”.